 There will be enough spoilers in here to sink a battleship! when I saw this, I was instantly hooked.
 It’s a wonderful breath of fresh air from the usual drag.
 (I will get to one punch man, Promise!)
-Dragon Ball Z would be what comes to mind first. (also, Vaccine man has a striking resemblance to a certain namekian.)
+Dragon Ball Z would be what comes to mind first.
+If you didn’t notice, Vaccine man has a rather striking resemblance to a certain namekian.

-Or when you end up outnumbered and blasted in the back?
+Say you’re outnumbered and blasted in the back?
 Don’t worry, They can’t hurt you!
 Their power levels are so puny it only tickles!
 Let your guard down and it’s over.
 Lose all this and you are no longer grounded in reality and any of it becomes meaningless in my eyes.
 Power is always relative to something.
 What is the point of reducing the galaxy to ciders?
-Such power, how could anyone wield it?
-Oh, and to mention how the characters trained for years to get as strong as they are?
-Only for the next big villain to swat them around like a little toy? (good luck in Dragon ball if you are not a ‘sayian’) Better go train some more.
+Who could wield such power?
+Dragonball also likes to have characters that are expert martial artists who trained for years, Only for the next big villain to swat them around like a little toy. (good luck in Dragon ball if you are not a sayian) Better go train some more.
 And do it again.
 And again.
-And again…
+And again..

 It’s Not supposed to make sense.
 That’s the joke.

-Anyway, the characters in this don’t really have much explanation.
+I guess the characters in this don’t really have much explanation.
 That’s another thing the show pokes fun at: Backstories.
 Anyone who reads lots and lots of comic books, be they eastern or western quickly figures out that almost everyone has to have some tragic sob story for why they became a monster or a villain.
 I mean, It’s a genre requirement.
 Saitama Has a rule: shorten it to 20 words or less!
-Also, It’s a hilarious scene.
+It’s a hilarious scene.

-You would not believe how repetitive the stories get.
-“I grew up in the sewers, in the squalor and waste.
+We’ve all heard them all before:“I grew up in the sewers, in the squalor and waste.
 And now, I will see your world burn.” that’s a really common one.
-Or: “I was a orphan, People hurt me, So now I hurt the world back to survive.
+Or: “I was a orphan, People hurt me, So now I hurt the world back to survive.”
 It’s a darwinian world.
 The Strongest shall survive/rule!”
 It all becomes meaningless noise after the same back story is

 And We couldn’t forget the heroes in this universe!
 That would be sloppy.
 They’ve even formed the hero association, where aspiring caped crusaders can join the fight against evildoers.
 Though Most of them are so conceited they don’t realise they are powerless against the truly strong monsters, and are only interested in petty politics (like the tank top brothers.) or increasing their rankings.
-And Flashy combo moves with grand sounding names.
+Along with Flashy combo moves with grand sounding names.

 The Sea king quickly pulls the heroes back into reality.
 He knows what’s up.
 Are you trying to look cool or actually inflict bodily harm?
 Oh, and before I continue, I found licence-less rider’s monologue rather touching.
 He knows he can’t win, But if he doesn’t, Who Will?